birc-gsa-2022/project-3-python-illiterate-apes/README.md

 ## Problems encountered if any

-In the binary search implementation there was a couple of sketchy situations that have been patched with special case conditionals.
+In the binary search implementation there was a couple of sketchy situations that have been patched with special case conditions.
+Later on, a complete, simple revamp has been done to the binary search.

 ## Validation